Jasin Ferati: Formula Regional European Championship

 In February 2021 it was announced that Ferati and Pietro Delli Guanti would be competing for Monolite Racing in the Formula Regional European Championship.
 In the first round at Imola Ferati finished 22nd in race 1, but spun out into the gravel in the second race.
 After eight races which included five retirements and a DNQ, he and Monolite decided to part ways during the Zandvoort round.
 Ferati later signed with KIC Motorsport prior to the following meeting at Spa-Francorchamps.

 Sportscar racing

 Ferati made a full-time switch to sportscar racing in 2022, racing in the Porsche Sports Cup Suisse for the Fach Auto Tech team.
 With six race wins from 12 races, he took the GT3 Cup premier class title, following a season-long battle with series veteran Jürg Aeberhard.
+The following year, Ferati moved to the Porsche Carrera Cup Germany with Fach Auto Tech.
+He scored a best finish of ninth at the Lausitzring and placed 17th in the overall standings.

+In 2024, Ferati raced in the Italian GT Sprint Championship, partnering Luka Nurmi at AF Corse.
+He scored two podiums but finished 12th in the drivers' standings after missing the round at Imola.
+He switched to the Ferrari Challenge Europe in 2025, where he narrowly lost the championship fight to Felix Hirsiger in the final round.